 Voice of Youth Advocates

 In the tradition of E. L. Konigsburg's A Proud Taste for Scarlet and Miniver (1973) and Karen Cushman's Catherine, Called Birdy (1994) comes this story of a real-life historical figure, Anna Commena, groomed to be the sovereign of the Byzantine empire.
 But events intervene, and the birth of a baby brother is just as bad as the invasion of barbarians.
 Barrett uses an effective first-person narrative to draw readers into Anna's story, and the author's precise use of detail helps re-create Anna's world, the palace of Constantinople in the ninth century. . .
 Readers will be caught up in Anna's evolution as she moves from loving child and heir of the emperor to pawn in her grandmother's plan to continue as the power behind the throne to discarded princess, stripped of all she holds dear, especially her future. . .
 The Byzantine empire is often neglected in studies of the Middle Ages.
-This exciting read—with a particularly enticing cover—will help change that oversight.
+This exciting read— a particularly enticing cover— help change that oversight.

 Booklist, boxed review